gjeuken/sysbio_lab/network.md

 > This again depends on different cases.
 You are (probably) correct that all cancers would be linked by TP53, but depending on how you construct the network, you might find other unexpected ways on which they are connected.
 The tool is only as your reason for using it.

+3. Would weighted networks be able to handle multidimensional data or would you have to reduce the dimensions down to one?

+> Networks can definetely handle multidimentional data.
+However, networks usually exist outside the traditional cartesian space, that is, cannot be represented by a series of vectors.
+The process of converting a network to cartesian space is called "embedding" and is by no means trivial.

 # Network algorithms